IABTechLab/SHARC/draft_messaging_protocol.md

   required long y;
   required long width;
   required long height;
-};
+}; // density-independent pixels

-enum SkippableState {"playerHandles", "adHandles", "notSkippable"};
-enum NavigationSupport {"adHandles", "playerHandles", "notSupported"};
-enum CloseButtonSupport {"adHandles", "playerHandles"};
+enum NavigationSupport {"adHandles", "containerHandles", "notSupported"}; // TODO: determine how clicks handled and what options offered enum CloseButtonSupport {"adHandles", "playerHandles"}; // TODO: update to possibly provide close options

 creativeDimensions,
     Communicates container coordinates and size when the container is present in the view hiearchy. -1 indicates an unknown value.